Doesburg, Martinikerk Walcker Organ

 Further reading: Orgelreform in Nederland.
 Het orgal van de Grote of Martinikerk te Doesburg.
 Willem Jan Cevaal (ed.), Walburg Pers, 2003.
 ISBN 90-5730-265-9.

-The Hauptwerk version: This organ model requires Hauptwerk v.
-4 and higher to be installed and running.
+The Hauptwerk version: This organ model requires Hauptwerk version 5 or higher (incl.
+HW 6) to be installed and running.
 Only the advanced version of Hauptwerk is suitable for running this virtual model.
-The demo version or the basic version are not suitable to run this sample set.

 The original compass of the manuals is 61 keys, i.e. 5 octaves.
 Most stops have an internal extension to 73 tones (6 octaves) to be used with the super octave couplers.
 The same compass is available in the virtual model.
 The pedal compass is 30 tones, the extended pedal compass of the virtual organ model is 32 tones (C-g1).

-Most ranks offer recorded tremmed samples (recorded tremulants).
+Many ranks offer recorded tremmed samples (recorded tremulants).
 These special tremmed ranks can be identified by the word "tremmed" in the rank description.
 Load these special ranks together with the normal ranks to get the correct behavior with the tremulant engaged.
-On the rest of the ranks, the Sonus Paradisi specific dual-channel tremulant waveforms are applied to achieve convincing results (which are hard to obtain with the standard Hauptwerk tremulant model).
+On the rest of the ranks, the Hauptwerk tremulant model is active.

 Variants of the sample set